pieaerts/pieaerts/_workshops/masterclass.md

 ### Room Occupancy

-All rooms will be shared double rooms with separated single beds in a luxury appartment (read more here under Sørbua section).
+All rooms will be shared double rooms with separated single beds in a luxury appartment (read more here under S&oslash;rbua section).
 The participants will be paired up according to gender (unless preferred otherwise).
 Single rooms are available at extra cost.

 ### Price